"Wonsoo," Secretary Liu called for his great-nephew.

 The Mud Mage became encased in semi-opaque globs of mana that flowed around his body, levitating him into the air.
-From her point of view, it seemed as though the man had become suspended in the midst of a vaguely-humanoid ooze.
+From her point of view, it seemed as though the man had become suspended in a vaguely-humanoid ooze.

 By now, the room had been thoroughly splattered by the translucent mud.
 To Gwen's dismay, the clumps of the stuff which had formed here and there now transformed into little mud-men.
 The impromptu army then sprang from the floor and began to converge on her position.
-When two or more of the mud-men met, they formed into slightly larger variations that reminded Gwen of clay-golems.
+When two or more mud-men met, they formed into slightly larger variations that reminded Gwen of claymation.

-Her vitality was holding up, but even so, Gwen had to use her health sparingly.
-The AOE Void-burst from her short-ranged Teleportation spell cleared the space in which she’d landed, affording Gwen a renewed appreciation for the Signature Spell her Master had left her.
+Her vitality was holding up, but Gwen had to use her health sparingly.
+The AOE Void-burst from her short-ranged Teleportation spell cleared the space she'd landed, affording Gwen a renewed appreciation for the Signature Spell her Master had left her.

-Fighting while partnered with her Familiars was now second nature to her, so much that the moment Caliban was Banished, she had felt incomplete, frustrated, and furious.
+Fighting while partnered with her Familiars was now second nature to her, so much so that the moment Caliban was Banished, she felt incomplete, frustrated, and furious.

 It was as though she was made to fight with an arm tied behind her back.

-A meter above her head, Ariel materialised, though not in the way that she’d expected.
-Where the marten usually performed a twist and turn before landing with a flourish, it now materialised directly in mid-air.
+A meter above her head, Ariel materialised, though not in the way that she'd expected.
+Where the marten usually performed a twist before landing with a flourish, it emerged directly in mid-air.